MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Demos/00 - readme.md

 - Most areas have a demonstration.
 Take the time to work through each one and decide which to use.
 Some of the demonstrations are simple show and tell walk-throughs of the Azure portal; others require scripting skills.

-- Consider having the students follow along as you do the demonstration or have one of the students' "drive" and coach them through the steps.
+- Consider having the students follow along as you do the demonstration or have one of the students "drive" and coach them through the steps.

 - Consider doing the demonstration first and then using the slides to answer questions and ensure everything is covered.